ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

 <details><summary>Workflows:</summary>
 <p>

-There are three Workflows for this function:
+There are three workflows for this function:

 * Example: Proofpoint TAP - Aggregate Forensics for Threat

-Workflow imports additional forensic information based on the given threat identifier.
-Aggregate forensics for the given threat identifier are returned and additionally filtered to include malicious results only.
-Results are saved in a Note and an Attachment.
+Imports additional forensic information based on the given threat identifier.
+It returns aggregate forensics for the given threat identifier, which is filtered to include malicious results only.
+Results are saved in a note and attachment.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Aggregate_Forensics_Threat.png)

 *  Example: Proofpoint TAP - Aggregate Forensics by Campaign ID

-Workflow returns aggregate forensics for an entire campaign based on the given campaign identifier.
-Results are saved in a Note and an Attachment.
+Returns aggregate forensics for an entire campaign based on the given campaign identifier.
+Results are saved in a note and attachment.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Get_Forensics_CampaignID.png)

 * Example: Proofpoint TAP - Aggregate Forensics for Campaign

-Workflow imports additional forensic information based on the given threat identifier.
-If the threat has been associated with a campaign, aggregate forensics for the entire campaign are returned.
-Otherwise aggregate forensics for the individual threat are returned.
-Forensics returned is additionally filtered to include malicious results only.
-Results are saved in a Note and an Attachment.
+Imports additional forensic information based on the given threat identifier.
+If the threat has been associated with a campaign, it returns aggregate forensics for the entire campaign.
+Otherwise, it returns aggregate forensics for the individual threat.
+The returned forensics are filtered to include malicious results only.
+Results are saved in a note and attachment.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Aggregate_Forensics_Campaign.png)

-The results of all three Workflows are saved in a Note and an Attachment.
+The results of all three workflows are saved in a note and an attachment.
 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/forensics_note.png)

-Additionally a Script is available for the Data Table to create an Artifact based on chosen row.
+Additionally a script is available for the data table to create an artifact based on chosen row.
 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/forensics_attachment.png)

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/sample_attachment.png)